xcambar/emberfest_2016/slides.md

 * Very dependent on host app
 * Content hooks are hard to work with in this context
 * Flesh out `index.html`?
+* How to have multiple index.html?
+* How to separate content hooks into multiple files?

 * We try to avoid to build the Ember app locally
 * Making a release for each PR is very heavy